Teaching Spanish to Native Spanish Speakers Web site

 Chinese

 Dr. Pu is supporting the Alliance by profiling community-based Chinese heritage language programs.
 In addition, she plans to work to establish coalitions and collaboration between the Alliance and Chinese heritage language schools, share information and resources from the Alliance with heritage language practitioners, support heritage language teachers’ professional development, conduct research on heritage language issues, and make conference presentations on her research.
-Contact her at pu.chang@gmail.com.
+Contact Dr. Chang.

 Dr. Chang Pu is an Assistant Professor of Teacher Education (ESOL) at Berry College, GA.
 Her research interests include language minority education (heritage language education, ESL, and bilingual education), second language teaching and learning, classroom-based research in language and literacy development, and language teacher preparation.
 She has published on language minority education, language planning, and discourse analysis.
 She conducted a series of research projects with her colleagues on Chinese American students’ heritage language learning, language use, and identity construction in Chinese heritage language classrooms.